earchibong/eks-ansible/documentation.md

 ### Set Up Project Structure

+- create a folder `ansible-eks`
 - Create a directory structure for Ansible project.

 ```